Common Business Valuation Approaches

 This method considers the intrinsic value of the business.
 It uses 3-5 years of projections to estimate the value of future cash flows.
 All future cash flows are then discounted to present value using a discount rate rather than a capitalization rate.

 This approach is best suited for businesses that have a good financial history and have built reliable forecasts in the past.
-Keep in mind, this method is limited because it relies on future cash flow estimates which can be subjective.
+Keep in mind, this method has limits because it relies on future cash flow estimates which can be subjective.

 This approach uses market multiples also known as valuation multiples.
 Market multiples are ratios comparing one financial metric (i.e. Share price) to another financial metric (i.e. Earnings per Share).
 Valuation analysts use multiples as financial measurement tools to compute the value of a company and compare it to similar companies.
 Using multiples helps adjust company financials for differences in size and volume.
 Three common valuation multiples used to value small businesses include the revenue multiple, EBITDA multiple, and seller’s discretionary earnings (SDE) multiple.